jeffyyyy/angular-nodejs-express-mongo/README.md

 	MongoDb related code is in folder "models" and "schemas"

 	AngularJs code is in folder "public/js".
-	Angular partial views is in folder "public/partials"
+	Angular view templates are in folder "public/partials"

 	Main index page is in folder "views"